sangeetsatpathy/sangeetsatpathy.github.io/_pages/about.md

   - /about.html
 ---

-My name, Sangeet, means "music" in Hindi.
+My name, Sangeet, means "music" in Sanskrit.
 True to my name, my mind is filled with songs across genres.
 I love mixing tunes across different cultures and eras.
 Back in elementary and middle school, I played the violin and trombone.

 I aspire to become an engineer leveraging my electronics, engineering, robotics, math, physics, chemistry and programming skills to solve real world problems.
 I am proficient in several programming languages.
 In addition, I have excellent problem-solving skills, deep conceptual understanding of sciences and a high level of analytical and mathematical skills.